 Burial around the Baptistery was not uncommon until the late 1300s, but burial inside the building was a rare privilege.
 After Bishop Ranieri was interred here in 1113, the practice of burying people inside the Baptistery seems to have been discontinued altogether.
 It is perhaps a case of striking historical injustice that a person with a rather questionable reputation – to put it mildly – would become the last to be buried here after 1113.
 To add insult to injury, this person would receive what is arguably the most splendid tomb inside the Baptistery as his final resting place.
 It was created by the famous artists Donatello (1386-1466) and Michelozzo (1396-1472) and can be found on the wall to the right of the scarsella: the tomb of Antipope John XXIII.

 John XXIII was a product of the Great Western Schism (1378-1417), which saw one pope in Rome pitted against another pope in Avignon.
 In 1409, an Ecumenical Council tried to end the conflict, but the results were disappointing: Europe ended up with a third pope, ruling from Pisa.
 John XXIII (1410-1415) was the second pope from the Pisan line.
 He was born Baldassare Cossa on the island of Procida off the coast of Napoli.
 He seems to have had little interest in religious matters, and historian John Julius Norwich simply calls him a lifelong pirate.
 The Council of Constance deposed him in 1415 and elected Oddone Colonna as the legitimate pope in 1417.
-Colonna would take the name Martinus V. The now former pope John XXIII ultimately submitted to Martinus’ rule and retired to Florence, where he had close connections to the influential Medici family.
+Colonna would take the name Martinus V. The now former pope John XXIII ultimately submitted to Martinus’ rule and retired to Florence, where he had close relations with the influential de’ Medici family.
 In fact, Cosimo the Elder was one of the executors of his will, which stipulated that he wanted to be buried inside the Baptistery.

-Since Cossa also left much of his wealth to the church in his will, his final wish was granted.
+Since Cossa (who died in 1419) also left much of his wealth to the church in his will, his final wish was granted.
 Donatello and Michelozzo started work on the tomb in 1422 and completed it in 1427 or 1428.
 The monument had to be fitted in between two columns, so it has a vertical composition.
 At the bottom, we see the three Theological Virtues, Faith, Hope and Charity, virtues that seem to have been wholly foreign to the deceased.
 Cossa is mentioned as IOANNES QVONDAM PAPA XXIII, “the former pope John XXIII”, on the tomb.
 Pope Martinus V apparently did not like this phrase, as – with some justification – he considered the deceased a usurper.
-However, the Florentines rejected his request to change the inscription, no doubt because of the close ties between Cossa and the powerful Medicis.
-The tomb is completed by a gilt bronze effigy of the deceased on a funeral bed, an image of the Madonna and Child and a sculpted marble baldachin.
+However, the Florentines rejected his request to change the inscription, no doubt because of the close ties between Cossa and the powerful de’ Medicis.
+The tomb is completed by a gilt bronze effigy of the deceased on a funereal bed, an image of the Madonna and Child and a sculpted marble baldachin.
 A remarkable monument for a depraved individual.

 - Annamaria Giusti, The Baptistery of San Giovanni in Florence;